FelineHuhn/FelineHuhn/README.md

 # Hello world! 👋

-My name is _Feline Huhn_.
-I am 29 years old and live in beautiful Hamburg, in the north of Germany.
-In my job as a city planner I could not give enough space to my creativity until now.
-Therefore, I quit my job to become a web developer.
+Hey!
+My name is Feline.
+I'm 29 years old and come from Hamburg (native).
+During my ParentHood in 2021, I learned my first web dev basics by myself, which gave me great motivation to leave the civil service as a city planner and become a web dev!
 I am looking forward to variety and new challenges.

 <hr>